Movie Review of The Fault in Our Stars the movie starring Shailene Woodley as Hazel and Ansel Elgort as Gus (2014)

 He soon has to be in a wheelchair and he asks both Hazel and his friend that has lost his eyesight to be speakers at his funeral.
 They even have a practice session where they speak their words so that Gus can hear them before he passes away.

 Hazel is in bed when her parents open her bedroom door to inform her of Gus’s death.
-She know what is coming as she hears the door open and her body shakes from crying before her parents even say anything.
+In this compelling scene of The Fault In Our Stars the movie, Hazel knows what is coming as she hears the door open and her body shakes from crying before her parents even say anything!

 Hazel decides to change her prepared eulogy for Gus.
 At the funeral, she decides to use words that are more ‘gentle’ and comforting for the mourners to hear and determines that the funerals are for the living not for the dead.
 The author from Amsterdam shows up at Gus’s funeral and Hazel's facial expression shows that she is livid about seeing him there.
 She is not interested in anything that he might have to say to her or give her.
 When he comes to sit in her car and give her a paper, she tells him to get out of her car and she wants to be left alone to grieve.